How to record calls the legal way

 Here are some best practices you should know to get the most out of your phone call recordings.

-Start with the best recording tool — Trying to salvage poor quality recordings taken from speakerphone or voicemail is a waste of time.
+Trying to salvage poor quality recordings taken from speakerphone or voicemail is a waste of time.
 Start with an app that can promise high-quality recording, a good user interface, and valuable perks like transcriptions, cloud storage, and easy sharing.

-Get consent to record twice — Whether you’re in a two-party consent state or you just want to be polite, asking for consent to record usually requires two interactions.
+Whether you're in a two-party consent state or you just want to be polite, asking for consent to record usually requires two interactions.
 Get consent from the other party once before you hit record, and then once after you hit record.
 That way, you have recorded confirmation of their consent.

-How do I ask for recording consent?
+PRO TIP: How do I ask for recording consent?

 Getting the go-ahead on recording a conversation doesn't have to be awkward.
 Here are three approaches to take:

-“I’m going to record this conversation so I can take better notes, do you mind?”
+• "I'm going to record this conversation so I can take better notes, do you mind?"

-“Mind if I record this chat so I can be sure to get your quotes correct?”
+• "Mind if I record this chat so I can be sure to get your quotes correct?"

-“Is it cool if I record this?
-I can send you a copy, too.”
+• "Is it cool if I record this?
+I can send you a copy, too."

-Ensure your audio quality is good — Even when you’re using a third-party app to record a conversation, the same considerations that make a phone call clear in any situation apply.
+Even when you're using a third-party app to record a conversation, the same considerations that make a phone call clear in any situation apply.
 Make sure you have a strong cell signal, and use headphones or a headset with a built-in microphone rather than the handset mic.

-Offer to share the recording with the other party(s) — Most people will agree to being recorded, especially if you’re willing to give them a copy of the file.
-In many use cases, it’s polite and can even reduce friction in the conversation.
+Most people will agree to being recorded, especially if you're willing to give them a copy of the file.
+In many use cases, it's polite and can even reduce friction in the conversation.
 Apps like TapeACall make it easy to send recordings via email, Google Drive or other channels.

-Keep your files organised — Recording lots of calls?
-Your files can quickly get cluttered when you don’t adhere to strict naming conventions, including dates, topics, names of participants, and search keywords.
-You never know when you’re going to want to find something you recorded ages ago!
+Recording lots of calls?
+Your files can quickly get cluttered when you don't adhere to strict naming conventions, including dates, topics, names of participants, and search keywords.
+You never know when you're going to want to find something you recorded ages ago!

-Don’t waste time hand-transcribing recordings — Robots are getting pretty good at understanding human voices.
+Robots are getting pretty good at understanding human voices.
 High-quality recordings can be easily transcribed using automated transcription features.
 Some phone recording apps, such as TapeACall, include built-in automated transcription options with up to 99% accuracy.

 Ready to hit record?

-TapeACall, a high-performance phone call recording app for iPhone and Android, offers mobile recording capabilities for incoming calls, outgoing calls, and calls you’re already on.
+TapeACall, a high-performance phone call recording app for iPhone and Android, offers mobile recording capabilities for incoming calls, outgoing calls, and calls you're already on.
+TapeACall offers unlimited recording and secure storage.
+Plus, it's pre-loaded with AWS-powered transcription to turn that talking into text without all the typing.